 In different cultures the term weaning varies in meaning.
 However, in general terms, weaning begins at the introduction of the first solid food -as breastfeeding is no longer exclusive- and ends at the cessation of breastfeeding.

-When solids are introduced, breastfeeding is still highly beneficial and recommended to continue until your toddler is at least 24 months of age but if you’ve decided it’s time to partially or completely wean your baby off the breast, the following steps can help make the process easier.
+When solids are introduced, breastfeeding is still highly beneficial and recommended until your toddler is at least 24 months of age, but if you’ve decided it’s time to partially or completely wean your baby off the breast, the following steps can help make the process easier.

 Remember that weaning may be a gradual or quick process.
 Listen to your baby’s cues.
-Some babies will be ready to wean even before mom is ready.
+Some babies will be ready to wean even before their moms are ready.
 It’s normal to feel a bit of sadness or nostalgia, but don’t worry, these feelings will pass when you see that your baby is completing new milestones in his development.
 Just don’t forget to be gentle with yourself and your baby during the process.